AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Introduction

 \section{Introduction}

-Agents are software in which a large language model (LLM) autonomously invokes external tools to achieve user-specified goals.
-Coding agents, which help developers perform coding tasks, have been the object of particular interest from both industry~\cite{rondon2025passerine, github_copilot_agent} and academia~\cite{Ruan2025specrover, bouzenia2024repairagent}, due to their strong performance~\cite{jin2024agentsurvey}.
-For instance, over the span of about a year, a large body of literature on issue-resolving agents has been proposed~\cite{yang2024sweagent, Ruan2025specrover, wang2024openhands}; these agents work on natural language issues asking for program improvements such as bug fixes and feature additions.
-This interest in turn has led to rapid adoption by industry, such as the AutoCodeRover agent used to fix static analysis issues in the SonarQube static analyzer, or the Copilot agent used by Microsoft~\cite{github_copilot_agent}.
-The external tools invoked in coding agents may be simple file navigation tools or program analysis tools working on program representations.
+Agents are software systems in which a large language model (LLM) autonomously invokes external tools to achieve user-specified goals.
+Among them, coding agents--which help developers perform coding tasks--have attracted particular attention from both industry~\cite{rondon2025passerine, github_copilot_agent} and academia~\cite{Ruan2025specrover, bouzenia2024repairagent}, due to their strong efficacy~\cite{jin2024agentsurvey}.
+Since their emergence, a substantial body of work on agents has rapidly been built, especially on those that resolve software issues~\cite{yang2024sweagent, Ruan2025specrover, wang2024openhands}; these agents operate on natural language issues and perform program improvements such as bug fixes or feature additions.
+Industry adoption has also been rapid, with examples including Microsoft's Copilot agent ~\cite{github_copilot_agent} and AutoCodeRover~\cite{autocoderover}, which is used to fix static analysis issues in the SonarQube analyzer.

-The rapid deployment of coding agents is increasingly making it clear that trustworthy explanations are necessary for developer adoption and satisfaction.
-From our experience in deploying AI generated fixes in a large company, we learned that developers need to precisely understand the bug and its relationship with the patch.
-This was also borne out in a public use of the Copilot agent: when the Copilot agent proposed a fix to an issue in the \texttt{.NET} repository, the lead developer was not satisfied with just the patch itself.
-Rather, he asked for an explanation of the bug, asking ``what causes us to get into this situation in the first place?''~\cite{dotnet_auto_pr}.
-The need for explanations that these anecdotes capture is also strongly backed up by prior literature on automated program repair (APR) and agents.
-Noller et al.~\cite{noller2022trust} find that outside of a patch, the most helpful artifact an APR technique could provide is an explanation of the bug.
-Furthermore, Roychoudhury et al.~\cite{roychoudhury2025trustprogram} note explainability and transparency as their first human trust factor for developer trust in autonomous software agents.
+The rapid deployment of coding agents and their autonomous nature also means there is a greater potential for undesirable behavior.
+This makes trustworthy, evidence-based explanations for coding agents increasingly important.
+Indeed, prior work demonstrates explainability and transparency are primary factors for human trust in coding agents~\cite{roychoudhury2025trustprogram}.
+The need for trustworthy explanations is also evident in real-world usage.
+When the Copilot agent proposed a fix for an issue in the public \texttt{.NET} repository, the lead developer was not satisfied with the patch alone and instead requested an explanation of the underlying bug, asking ``what causes us to get into this situation in the first place?''~\cite{dotnet_auto_pr}.
+More broadly, the demand for explanations is also strongly supported by prior literature on automated debugging.
+Noller et al.~\cite{noller2022trust} find that, beyond the patch itself, the most helpful artifact an APR technique can provide is an explanation of the bug.
+Similarly, Kochhar et al.~\cite{Kochhar2016FLSurvey} report that over 85\% of developers consider it important that a debugging technique be able to provide its rationale.